 As the conclusion to The Muderbot Diaries’ four-volume story arc, Exit Strategy, arriving October 2, hits all the right notes.
 Familiar characters from the Preservation Alliance team return, and the stakes are high from start to finish—Murderbot is determined to rescue Dr. Mensah or die trying.
 This isn’t hyperbole.
 Wells deftly stacks the odds against our hero, piling up obstacles along the way to a climactic showdown that pushes the clever SecUnit to its limits, and beyond.

-Like the rest of the series, Exit Strategy is about much more than the vicarious thrill of watching Murderbot beat up bad guys and get revenge on an evil corporation.
+Like the rest of the series, Exit Strategy is about much more than the vicarious thrill of watching Murderbot beat up bad guys and exact revenge upon an evil corporation.
 Beneath the familiar SF action tropes this is an affecting story about the emotional trauma of slavery, in which a deeply wounded character takes its first tentative steps on a longer journey of self-discovery.

 I say “longer” with delight because shortly after Exit Strategy arrived, Tor.com Publishing announced that Murderbot will be returning in a full-length novel.
 Which is bad news for evil corporations like GrayCris and anyone else foolish enough to threaten Murderbot’s friends and/or clients, and great news for the rest of us.